ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Retrieve Part of a Group Configuration by Filters ## {#configuration-resource-fetch}

+This operation MUST be supported by the Group Manager and MAY be supported by an Administrator.

+The Administrator can send a FETCH request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to retrieve part of the current configuration of that group.

 The same as defined in {{Section 6.5 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.

 * The request payload includes one link element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
 All the specified link elements MUST have the link target with value "null".